-4.2.6 Competitions between Categories of Machine
+3.2.6 Competitions between Categories of Machine

-- 4.2.6.1 In respect of any competition: - Unless otherwise provided for by the GCRs or any relevant SRs, no two machines of a different category may compete in any Event, - No competition may be conducted under the GCRs between a motorcycle and any other vehicle.
+- 3.2.6.1 In respect of any Competition: - Unless otherwise provided for by the GCRs or any relevant SRs approved by MA, no two machines of a different category may compete in any Competition, - No Competition may be conducted under the GCRs between a mMotorcycle and any other vehicle

-4.2.7 Invitations for Entries
+3.2.7 Invitations for Entries

-4.2.7.1 A Promoter may invite and receive entries to any Competition authorised by the permit.
-Every invitation to enter and every entry form sent out to a potential participant must:

-- a) Specify the closing date for applications to enter, - b) Specify the amount of the entry fee. - c) Be accompanied by a copy of the SRs for the competition.
+- 3.2.7.1 A Promoter may invite and receive entries to any Competition authorised by the permit.
+Every invitation to enter and every entry form sent out to a potential participant must: - a) Specify the closing date for applications to enter, - b) Specify the amount of the entry fee, - c) Be accompanied by a copy of the SRs for the Event.

-4.2.8 Applications for Entries
+3.2.8 Applications for Entries

-- 4.2.8.1 A licence holder wishing to participate in an Event may apply to enter the Event.
-The application must: - a) Be in the prescribed form and contain the prescribed information, - b) Be accompanied by the prescribed fee. - If required by the RCB, be accompanied by a medical certificate that the applicant is fit to participate in the Event, - d) Contain no false or misleading information, - e) Comply with the SRs for the Event. - 4.2.8.2 The Promoter to whom such an application is submitted may accept or reject it.
-In the case of rejection of entries, the promoter must get prior approval from the RCB to reject entries.
+- 3.2.8.1 A licence holder wishing to participate in an Event may apply to enter the Event.
+The application must: - a) Be in the prescribed form and contain the prescribed information, - b) Be accompanied by the prescribed fee, - If required by the RCB, be accompanied by a medical certificate that the applicant is fit to participate in the Event, - d) Contain no false or misleading information. - e) Comply with the SRs for the Event. - 3.2.8.2 The Promoter to whom such an application is submitted may not accept or reject it without theIn the case of rejection of entries, the promoter must get prior approval of from the RCB to reject entries.
 If the application is rejected, the Promoter must inform the applicant of the rejection and state the reason for rejection.
-The applicant can protest the rejection in accordance with GCR 6.2.1.1 6.1.6.2 a) and GCR 6.2.1.2 6.1.6.3 d) i).
+The applicant can protest the rejection in accordance with the Offences, Protests and Appeals chapter of these GCRs.

-4.2.9 Responsibilities of Promoters
+3.2.9 Responsibilities of Promoters